arhat-dev/rs/README.md

 ## What?

-Before we start, let's agree on the concept `renderer` is just a simple function that takes a input and generates a output.
+Before we start, let's agree on the concept `renderer` is just a simple function that takes some input to generate some output.

 ```text
 input -> [ renderer ] -> output